I’m breaking down what to look for when you are buying faux greenery, listing my favorites, and providing sources for everything!

 Favorite Faux Greenery: Preserved Boxwood

 Of all the faux greenery I have ever purchased, preserved boxwood is by far the most realistic.
 It’s actually real boxwood, and there are many different DIY preserving methods.
 The most popular method is using a mixture of glycerin, dye, and citric acid.
 Or you can do what I do, and simply buy the boxwood already preserved!
 I have had my wreaths and garland for several years, and it’s all still bright and beautiful.
+I especially love the wreaths because they can be used anytime of the year.
 Preserved boxwood is an investment at the start, but it pays off by providing years of use and enjoyment.
 (Boxwood sources listed at the end.)